wp-plugins/quick-paypal-payments/readme.txt

 If it all goes wrong, just reinstall the plugin and start again.
 If you need help then [contact me](http://quick-plugins.com/quick-paypal-payments/).

 == Changelog ==

+= 3.6.4 =
+*	Add as many coupons as you like
+*   Duplicate coupons across multiple forms
+*   Set reference and amount without using shortcodes
+*   Pass form variables using queries

 = 3.6.3 =
 *	Bug fix, amounts over 1000 now work properly